 How to Survive the GDPR: Extremely Practical Compliance Checklist

-In our previous article devoted to the GDPR we took a step back and talked about the regulation in general: we discussed who is affected by it and how much an infringement costs.
+In our previous article devoted to the GDPR we took a step back and talked about the regulation in general: we discussed why the GDPR matters,who is affected by and how much an infringement costs.

 We promised to tell you how to keep doing your business without getting slapped with sanctions.
 We always fulfill our promises.
-Follow the extremely practical compliance checklist prepared by our experts!
+Follow the extremely practical checklist for GDPR compliance prepared by our experts!

-For convenience the checklist is divided into 5 parts:
+For convenience our data protection compliance checklist (GDPR checklist for short) is divided into 5 parts:

 1. Data Analysis